eatonphil/tinyprograms/README.md

 1. Keep it simple and readable.
 1. This isn't code golfing.
-1. Do not copy any existing code.
+1. Do not copy any external code.
 Write the program from scratch.
 See rule 1.
 1. Use existing implementations in this project as guidelines.
 Use the same or similar algorithms and data structures.
 See rule 1.